• Accountable plan basics (U.S. Overview)

 Cross-border trips add FX receipts, VAT refunds, and per diem quirks.
 Provide examples in your policy and designate a finance contact for edge cases.

-Contractors vs. employees
+Contractors vs. Employees

-Contractors typically invoice expenses per contract—do not casually reimburse them like employees without contract language supporting it.
+Contractors typically invoice expenses per contract.
+Do not casually reimburse them like employees without contract language supporting it.
 Misclassification risks compound—consult counsel when blending models.

 Petty cash interplay